jjhan01/startup/README.md

 adding the front end service, it helps out significantly with login information and score keeping.

 From the Simon DB project, I learned the importance of using a program like mongodb to tie my program's information down.
 It is a quick and easy way to protect info.

+From the Simon Login project, I learned secureApiRouter verifies credentials for endpoints.
+GetUser verifies credentials for the user.

+From the Simon Websocket project, I learned that it is a lot more simple to have a peer chat than I had initially thought.
+After starting up the connection, pretty much all that's left to do is push messages out.